Prestholtseter Loop Hiking Trail

 Where to stay

-Geilo has a range of accommodation options available, including cabins, hotels, and Airbnbs.
+Geilo has a range of accommodation options available, including cabins and hotels.

 Questions or comments?
 Let us know.